 Goals Produce publishable, competitive results faster (before other groups in the same niche), increased research impact factor Demonstrate socioeconomic impact (as part of the grant conditions), e.g. through cross-sectoral or -disciplinary collaboration Open access to applications, software, data and other scientific outputs Challenges Financial resource availability limited in time and in some cases by national procurement and research funding policies, administrative constraints related to their use, Complex user requirements and need of bespoke solutions and expert support, 3.
-Need for open access to scientific outputs (data, software, applications, publications); international dimension of collaborations Potential value of EOSC link (abstract) Minimise resources spent on idle IT resources, "native" support for interdisciplinary research, Support to open access, increased discoverability and availability of resources for a faster path towards publication Organisational characteristics Size: from few individual researchers (e.g. paper authors) to international organisations with tens of thousands of associated researchers
+Need for open access to scientific outputs (data, software, applications, publications); international dimension of collaborations Potential value 1.
+Minimise resources spent on idle IT resources, "native" support for of EOSC link interdisciplinary research, (abstract) Support to open access, increased discoverability and availability of resources for a faster path towards publication Organisational Size: from few individual researchers (e.g. paper authors) to international characteristics organisations with tens of thousands of associated researchers